Career Architecture Process

 Imagine your future.
 Design your career.®

-This initial self-awareness process at SU is actually fun and helps you create a personal plan for life and work.
-After an initial individualized session, we focus on inspiring each of our students to reflect on the future, starting with a freshmen seminar and through activities all the way up to graduation.
+This initial self-awareness process helps you create a personal plan for life and work.
+After an initial session, we focus on inspiring each of our students to reflect upon their motivated strengths, industries of interest, and how values impact the decision making process.
 Our career guidance enables you to explore skills, values, personality, and interests with some of the latest assessment tools available to determine your dependable strengths rather than a job title.
 A favorite freshman activity is an annual LEGO® Challenge, part of the First Year Seminar.
-The LEGO event is a popular way to work in teams to learn about skills employers seek: communication, innovation, teamwork, problem-solving, and creativity.
+The event is a popular way to work in teams and learn about skills employers seek: communication, innovation, teamwork, problem-solving, and creativity.
+Personal Direction is the foundation of the career development process.

 Have a Question?